-The panel noted an absence of evidence on remdesivir use in children.
-However, they considered unlikely that most children would benefit from this intervention because most children will recover without the need for it.
-It is also not licensed for use in children under 12 years.
-Children over 12 years, weighing 40 kg or more, and with adult phenotype disease should have treatment based on the same indications as those used for adults, in particular, if there is progressive respiratory deterioration.
-Children with comorbidities with significant lung disease may have benefit from treatment with remdesivir, but their treatment should be discussed on a case-by-case basis with the paediatric infectious diseases team.
+The panel noted an absence of evidence on remdesivir use for children.
+However, they considered it unlikely that most children would benefit from this intervention because most children will recover without the need for it.
+It is also not licensed for use in children under 12.
+Young people over 12 and weighing 40 kg or more should have treatment based on the same indications as those used for adults.
+This is particularly important if there is progressive respiratory deterioration.
+Children with comorbidities with significant lung disease may benefit from treatment with remdesivir, but their treatment should be discussed on a case-by-case basis with the paediatric infectious diseases team.